 5 - The Hiring Lawyer pays the invoice either through Lawyer Exchange or any by any preferred method.

 Lawyer Exchange provides a rating system for both hiring and project lawyers to leave feedback once a project is complete.
 This provides peace of mind for both parties.
 Each user also has a personal profile with their degree information, in-depth questions/answers, work examples, license verifications, and even personal references!
 You may also upload documents such as resumes and work samples.

 Hiring lawyers will indicate if a certain State registration is required for their projects.
 In most cases, a project lawyer does not need to be licensed in the state where the project’s client is, since the hiring lawyer will be licensed there and is overseeing the work.
 If finding a project in a specific location is important to you, Lawyer Exchange allows you to filter your search by state.

 Project lawyers may submit proposals on as many projects as they like.
 There is no limit as long as the 3-coin proposal fee is paid.
-Note: Lawyer Exchange is not charging for coins at this time.

 No!
 Projects can receive unlimited proposals.

 The Hiring Lawyer needs to disclose whether they have a policy that covers another lawyer working with them on a project basis.
 If they don’t, they will make the project lawyer aware of that.
 Most policies today cover part-time, freelance, and project based work under the same conditions as your full-time associates - mainly that the work is overseen by the senior lawyer before it goes out to the client.

 To sign up for Lawyer Exchange, simply visit our Sign Up page.
 Here you will see there are two options: